Global real estate: Opportunity for income and diversification

-Private real estate — a distinct asset class separate from stocks and bonds — represents direct ownership of high-quality commercial property in four primary categories: offices, apartments, retail and industrial.1 Listed REITs, a category of equity securities, are issued by companies that own and manage pools of commercial property.
-Both represent large markets rich in opportunity, with listed REITs valued at more than $1 trillion and private real estate at more than $500 billion in two leading U.S. indexes (Exhibit 1).
+Private real estate — a distinct asset class separate from stocks and bonds — represents direct ownership* of high-quality commercial property in four primary categories: offices, apartments, retail and industrial.1 Listed REITs, a category of equity securities, are issued by companies that own and manage pools of commercial property.
+Both represent large markets rich in opportunity, with listed REITs valued at more than $1 trillion and private real estate at more than $600 billion in two leading U.S. indexes (Figure 1).

 Key differences between private real estate and listed REITs

 - Returns: Private real estate returns historically have been competitive with listed REITs, bolstered by a premium compensating investors for illiquidity.
 Returns for both categories tend to be more stable over market cycles because income from long-term leases represents a larger proportion of total returns, compared to other asset classes.

 - Volatility: Private real estate volatility has been lower, partly due to infrequent trading with prices determined by periodic appraisals.
 Listed REITs’ higher volatility largely reflects broad stock market sentiment and investment flows, although higher leverage is also a factor.
 As a result, listed REITs can trade at substantial premiums or discounts to underlying real estate values, while private real estate returns tend to more closely reflect property market fundamentals.

 - Liquidity: Listed REITs can play an essential role in providing liquidity to support portfolio rebalancing, compensating for private real estate’s illiquidity.